tarikguney/interview-questions/senior/valet-parking/readme.md

 In our valet parking example, there will be three major components playing roles in the parking process:

 1. Three types of vehicle: Sedan, Van, and Truck.
-For each vehicle, we store their Name (e.g. "Mazda") and Engine Size (e.g. "2.5", "3.0").
+For each vehicle that we create from the given vehicle types, we capture the following pieces of information: Make and Model (e.g. "Honda Civic") and Plate Number (e.g. "ATB455").
 2. Two types of parking lot: North and South. **There can be many parking lots as of types North and South.** Although for now, there will be only two parking lots per parking lot types.
 Let's name north parking lots "N1-PL" and "N2-PL", and south parking lots as "S1-PL" and "S2-PL".
 All the north parking lots have only 10 parking spaces each, whereas, the south parking lots have 15 spaces each.
 3. Two types of valets: Junior and Senior.
 There can be many junior or senior valets.
 For now, let's have "Michael" as senior valet and "Jack" as junior valet.

 The junior and senior valets behave differently when parking customers' cars:

 1. The junior valets park **randomly** to any available parking spot.
-2. The senior valets park in **an orderly fashion** to the available parking spots.
+2. The senior valets park the cars to the next available spot starting from the beginning.

 Our parking scenario will look like the following: